 Shoveling is difficult and consumes the majority of time during an avalanche rescue.
-For best results, start shoveling just downhill of the probe (Figure J).
+For best results, start shoveling at least one step downhill of the probe (Figure K).
 Make sure your hole is at least one "wingspan" wide.
-In burials deeper than one meter, other shovelers should help move snow out the downhill side of the hole.
+If there is enough manpower, then in burials of one meter or less, both shovelers should be digging near the probe.
+In burials deeper than one meter, one person should dig near the probe with others downhill, to move snow away from the hole.